mobify/nightwatch-commands/README.md

 #### get(url, callback)

 The `get` command combines the `url` and `waitUntilMobified` functions.
 This command uses the `browser.execute` function to run code within the client browser.
-It then waits for the `Mobify` object to be present on the page
+It then waits for the `Mobify`or `Adaptive` object to be present on the page

 Parameter Name | Parameter Type | Description
 -------------  | -------------- | -----------